Roald87/TwinCatChangelog/README.md

 - use the edit pencil present on each page at <https://cookncode.com/TwinCatChangelog/>,
 - or add it via a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+- and a link to the source if it is available.
+If there is no source, mention where you got the information from in the pull request.

 In case you have a larger change in mind, please first open [an issue](https://github.com/Roald87/TwinCatChangelog/issues) such that it can be discussed first.
 For example, if you want to add a new page, or restructure how the project is organized.